-- (d) Where materials are not filed electronically, the party filing the materials shall provide the original and one copy. - (e) The Court's acceptance of a filing does not itself establish that the filing is timely or otherwise complies with the Supreme Court Rules or any other applicable rule. - (f) The Clerk's Office will not correct any filings on any party's behalf.
+- (e) Where materials are not filed electronically, the party filing the materials shall provide the original and one copy.
+However, where the party is filing a brief, the party shall provide the original and five copies. - (f) The Court's acceptance of a filing does not itself establish that the filing is timely or otherwise complies with the Supreme Court Rules or any other applicable rule. - (g) The Clerk's Office will not correct any filings on any party's behalf.
 If a party seeks to make corrections to a filing, then the party seeking to make the corrections must file a motion seeking leave to withdraw the filing and to file a substitute.